IMPACT 2026

 stimulate discussions, collaborations, and advances in the field.
 The

-following illustrate potential IMPACT papers:
+following illustrates potential IMPACT papers:

 - Thorough theoretical discussion of a preliminary idea with an attempt to